Order of Constructor/ Destructor Call in C++

 How to call the parameterized constructor of base class in derived class constructor?

-To call the parameterised constructor of base class when derived class’s parameterised constructor is called, you have to explicitly specify the base class’s parameterised constructor in derived class as shown in below program:
+To call the parameterized constructor of base class when derived class’s parameterized constructor is called, you have to explicitly specify the base class’s parameterized constructor in derived class as shown in below program: